matrix-org/matrix-spec/content/appendices.md

 unicode codepoint except for `:` and `NUL` (U+0000), including other control characters and the empty string.
 Localparts MUST be valid UTF-8 sequences.

-Servers SHOULD NOT produce user IDs with localparts outside of the following character set, and SHOULD NOT forward such user IDs to clients when referenced outside the context of an event.
-For example, device list updates from "invalid" user IDs would be dropped by the receiving server.
+User IDs with localparts containing characters outside the range U+0021 to U+007E, or with an empty localpart, are considered non-compliant.
+For current room versions, servers must still accept events using such user IDs over federation; however they SHOULD NOT forward such user IDs to clients when referenced outside the context of an event.
+For example, device list updates from non-compliant user IDs would be dropped by the receiving server.

     extended_user_id_char = %x21-39 / %x3B-7E  ; all ASCII printing chars except :